 - You can gain credit to reduce flying hours before your first job – Remember, we talked about ‘hours’ as a mark of a pilot’s experience.
 By learning to fly in a part 141 approved flight school, you may be able to take advantage of a 500-hour flight reduction before gaining your Airline Transport Pilot (ATP) certificate.
 This means you can be added to the pipeline for an aviation career much quicker than other candidates.

 California Aeronautical University offers flight training as part of several degree courses.
-With a professional ethos and a wealth of experience, it is the best place to learn to gain your private pilot licence before spreading your wings and seeing what the world has to offer.
+With a professional ethos and a wealth of experience, it is the best place to learn to gain your private pilot license before spreading your wings and seeing what the world has to offer.
 Why not contact us to inquire about enrollment?

 Mr. Matthew A. Johnston has over 23 years of experience serving various roles in education and is currently serving as the President of California Aeronautical University.
 He maintains memberships and is a supporting participant with several aviation promoting and advocacy associations including University Aviation Association (UAA), Regional Airline Association (RAA), AOPA, NBAA, and EAA with the Young Eagles program.
 He is proud of his collaboration with airlines, aviation businesses and individual aviation professionals who are working with him to develop California Aeronautical University as a leader in educating aviation professionals.